YangF0917/StandupBot/README.md

 - coming in a future patch

 sort `<team> <SortType> <option>`:
-- sorts the members of the specified team (based on username)
+- sorts the members of the specified team (based on username) and outputs the list (with indicators beside users with postscrum)
 - SortTypes:
    - `alpha`: alphabetical order
    - `ralpha`: reverse alphabetical order